isabella232/asset-compute.en/help/best-practices.md

 Add possible troubleshooting steps to this section:

-* APIs are not added to the Adobe I/O project.
 * File permissions issues on the local file system.
-* Indentation of YAML file is incorrect.
-Link to the sample YAML file.
-* When setting the Journal for the first time, it may fail with a 500 error code.
-Re-run the Journal setup to complete the setup.

 ## Single focused {#single-focused}